Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

-Between these two regions, compounds with intermediate binding energies (in green in Fig.~\ref{fig:binding}c) exhibit a relatively weak, possibly non-vdW, bonding.
-As an example, the compound PdTe$_2$ discussed above belongs to this region, and is metallic out-of-plane.
-We classify two-dimensional structures exfoliated from parents belonging to this group as ``potentially exfoliable'' (PE).
+Between these two regions, the remaining compounds have intermediate binding energies (shown in green) and exhibit relatively weak, possibly non-vdW, bonding.
+As an example, the compound PdTe$_2$ belongs to this region, and is metallic out-of-plane.
+We classify parents belonging to this group and the resulting monolayers as ``potentially exfoliable'' (PE).
 Finally, materials for which the binding energy has been computed with both vdW functionals are classified according to the most optimistic prediction.

+We note in passing that 112 parent compounds can be exfoliated into more than one different monolayers.